dipace777/CKA-Certification-Course-2025/Day 52/README.md

 ### 3. Controller-Specific Annotations Are Common Practice

-In our Ingress demos, we used the **AWS Load Balancer Controller (ALB Ingress Controller)**, which provides a large set of annotations to control ALB behavior.
+In our Ingress demos, we used the **AWS Load Balancer Controller (an Ingress Controller)**, which provides a large set of annotations to control ALB behavior.
 For example:

 * SSL policy selection
 * Target group health check settings